Rocky Colavito: Early years

+Baseball career

 Cleveland Indians

-Colavito made his MLB debut on September 10, 1955 for the Cleveland Indians wearing number 38.
+Colavito made his MLB debut on September 10, 1955 for the Cleveland Indians.
 In 1956, he started the season playing in the Pacific Coast League, once showing off his throwing arm by hurling a ball over the center-field wall, 436 ft from home plate.
 In July, he returned to the Indians.
 He finished the season batting .276 with 21 home runs, and was tied for runner-up in the AL Rookie of the Year voting.
 In 1957, he batted .252 with 25 home runs.
 In 1958, Colavito, now wearing number 6, batted a career-high .303 with 41 home runs (one behind league leader Mickey Mantle) and 113 runs batted in.
 He led the AL that season in slugging with a .620 average (the highest by an Indians right-handed hitter until Albert Belle in 1994), and finished third in the MVP balloting.
 Colavito also pitched three hitless innings for Cleveland against the Detroit Tigers on August 13 that season.

 In 1959, Colavito hit 42 home runs and became the first Indians player to have two consecutive 40-HR seasons; he tied Harmon Killebrew for the AL lead that season (was one short of Al Rosen's club record) and was the AL leader in extra-base hits (66) and total bases (301).
 On June 10, at Baltimore Orioles' cavernous Memorial Stadium, he became the second player in AL history to hit four consecutive home runs in a nine-inning game; Lou Gehrig hit four in 1932.
 In an interview in 2021, Colavito called the game the highlight of his career.
 He was selected for both of the All-Star Games held for the first time that season and homered in Game 2 (two All-Star games were held annually in 1959 through 1962).
 In the AL pennant race that year, the Indians finished second, five games behind the Chicago White Sox.
 This was the closest he would come to a title until 1967.
 He also finished fourth in the MVP vote.
-Colavito would hit 30-plus home runs for seven seasons, establishing himself as a major power hitter.
+Colavito would hit 30-plus home runs for seven seasons, establishing himself as a consistent power hitter.
 He also was an excellent outfielder with a very strong arm despite being flat-footed.